Lujine/smart-checkout-backend/README.md

 ```

 ## Deployment
-- The backend is deployed on https://smartcheckoutbackend.herokuapp.com, you can send your requests to the url straight away
+- The backend is deployed on [smart checkout backend](https://smartcheckoutbackend.herokuapp.com "Smart Checkout Backend"), you can send your requests to the url straight away

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)